walkrick/word-cloud/README.md

 ## Blah Blah!

 You really care about sounding like a pompous, ostentatious fool.
 You found a cool site that lists the cool people and the cool things they say.

 So, cool, all you have to do is make sure you are always saying the same cool things people will think you are, well, cool.
 Easy?
 Or not!

 Holy bat-mobile Batman!
 The information is stored in a JSON file.
 If only you had paid more attention in week 7 of your 6 month, intensive, full-stack Ruby and Rails programming class held in beautiful downtown Boulder Colorado and knew your arrays from your hashes and knew who the heck this Jason guy was/is!

 Oh well, better late than never.
 There is hope.
 Make the tests pass . . . perhaps you will find the enlightenment you desire.

+## Challenges

+* Who said what word

+Given this json file:

+Your code should produce a hash like...

+* Word count across everyone (case-insensitive)
+* Top words

 ### Instructions